talentlokal/BLE-Angular/README.md

 ## Deploy to GitHub Pages
 ng build --base-href "https://talentlokal.github.io/BLE-Angular/"

-cd dist/ble-angular

-git add .

-git commit -m "Initial commit"

-git checkout -b gh-pages

-git push
+Copy files gh folder and upload with github desktop to gh-pages branch.
+Deployment starts automatically.

-Result can be seen here https://talentlokal.github.io/BLE-Angular/home But be aware that the gh-pages branch is not the main branch and therefore not always up to date.
+Result can be seen here https://talentlokal.github.io/BLE-Angular/home after approx. 2 minutes.
+But be aware that the gh-pages branch is not the main branch and therefore not always up to date.